Hasan-Alawadi/Color-Flipper-Web/README.md

-#Here's a README template for your "Color Flipper" project:

----

 # Color Flipper
 The **Color Flipper** is a simple web application that allows users to change the background color of the page by clicking on color buttons.
 It’s a lightweight and intuitive project aimed at beginners, providing a fun way to explore HTML, CSS, and JavaScript fundamentals.

 ## Features